Category Archives: Uncategorized

 BPX Grant Follow Up

-We hope you had a great 2023/24 season with your FIRST LEGO League Explore and Challenge, FIRST Tech Challenge, and FIRST Robotics teams (or class packs)!
+We hope you had a great 2024/25 season with your FIRST LEGO League Explore and Challenge, and FIRST Tech Challenge teams!
 BPX has expressed interest in continuing their funding for FIRST teams in your parish, but we need to provide them with a follow up report for last year’s funding and a statement of intent for next year.
-Please complete the brief form found below to provide the information we need to request funding for the 2024/25 season.
+Please complete the brief form found below to provide the information we need to request funding for the 2025/26 season.

 For currently funded teams to be eligible for funding next year,